Preparation and Stability of Standard Reference Air Mixtures

 University of Colorado at Boulder

-The ESRL/Carbon Cycle Greenhouse Gases group S group methods and materials for the preparation of standard reference mixtures of trace gases in natural air are presented in detail.
+The ESRL/Global Greenhouse Gas Reference Network (GGGRN) group's methods and materials for the preparation of standard reference mixtures of trace gases in natural air are presented in detail.
 The standards are prepared in high pressure aluminum cylinders to calibrate trace gas measurement systems in use by ESRL and others participating in the Global Atmospheric Watch Program of the World Meteorological Organization (WMO/GAW).
 The trace gas CO2 is primarily discussed, with some mention of common processes for CO and CH4 where applicable.
 Cylinders are conditioned with natural air and then pressurized to 135 atmospheres using an oil free compressor.
-The mole fractions of CO2, CH4, and CO as well as the isotopic ratios of CO2 can be altered by spiking the cylinder with low or high concentration gas prior to filling with a balance of natural air.
+The mole fractions of CO2, CH4, CO, N2O and SF6 as well as the isotopic ratios of CO2 can be altered by spiking the cylinder with low or high concentration gas prior to filling with a balance of natural air.
 The air is dried to a dew point of -80°C by passing the air through a very strong desiccant.
-The calculations and spiking methods for CO2 are presented for targeting CO2 mole fractions to within 2 µmol/mol (often written as “ppm”).
+The calculations and spiking methods for CO2 are presented for targeting CO2 mole fractions to within 5 µmol/mol (often written as “ppm”).
 The stability of CO2 and CH4 in aluminum high-pressure cylinders is better than the present analytical precision.

 High precision measurements of the trace gases CO2, CH4, and CO are being undertaken by many laboratories of various nations in order to better understand the biogeochemical cycles of these gases.
 There can be no integration of all these various measurement projects unless the data are all referenced to common, well defined calibration scales.
 The WMO has stated that the consistency required for optimally usable atmospheric CO2 measurements and comparison must be no worse than 0.1 µmol/mol for the northern hemisphere and 0.05 µmol/mol in the southern hemisphere [WMO, 1993].
 Because of stringent quality controls necessary for the measurement of long-lived trace gases, stable reference gas standards are an integral part of any long-term measurement program.
-The Carbon Cycle Greenhouse Gases group (CCGG) of the ESRL Global Monitoring Division (formerly the Climate Monitoring and Diagnostics Laboratory) has been involved in maintaining CO2-in-air standards since the early 1970s and over the years has expanded to include methane, carbon monoxide, the stable isotopes of CO2 and methane, and many other trace gases.
-Today the standards preparation facility makes more than 300 standards per year and has enabled many laboratories world wide to be on the same WMO CO2, CH4, and CO [Novelli et al., 1991, 1994; Dlugokencky, 2005] scales.
+The Global Greenhouse Gas Reference Network group (GGGRN) of the ESRL/Global Monitoring Division has been involved in maintaining CO2-in-air standards since the early 1970s and over the years has expanded to include methane, carbon monoxide, the stable isotopes of CO2 and CH4, and many other trace gases.
+Today the standards preparation facility makes more than 300 standards per year and has enabled many laboratories worldwide to be on the same WMO CO2, CH4, and CO [Novelli et al., 1991, 1994; Dlugokencky, 2005] scales.
 Most of the discussion in this paper is focused on CO2.

 Summer and winter transportation to the standards preparation site over the last 3 km varies due to snow coverage and conditions.
 The site is unreachable in winter except via snow-tracked vehicles or skis.
 To the East is the urban front range of Colorado, 25 km away.
 The densely populated Denver metropolitan area is 45 km to the southeast.
 To the south is the Arapahoe watershed, which is closed to all human traffic.
 To the north and west is the Arapahoe national forest and wilderness area.
 Basically south, west and north is very sparsely populated for 100 km or more.